eea/restapi_harvester/README.rst

 1. Extract the known metadata directly from known attributes

 Some core metadata are saved under known attributes name in Plone.
-As Plone REST API provides all attributes of a given Plone page in its response, this harvesters extracts the following know attributes directly from there:
+As Plone REST API provides all attributes of a given Plone page in its response, this harvester extracts the following known attributes directly from there:

 +------------++-----------------+